 cfw.guide is a website dedicated to providing easy to understand, beginner level instructions for console hacking.
 It’s written with the idea that where people can go wrong, people will go wrong, so targets at being as clear as possible, providing a simple, step-by-step experience.

 The site started as just for the PlayStation Vita and PlayStation TV consoles.
 It has since evolved to support guides for the Nintendo DSi, Apple’s iOS and the Cemu Emulator for Wii U games.
-Starting out with just me, the guides have expanded, with multiple writers working on the site.
+All the guides are open for anyone to make changes via GitHub.

 Before dumpling existed, it was rather difficult and time-consuming to actually get games off the console.
 Two methods included: